-Panhandle Telephone Cooperative, Inc. (PTCI) has come a long way since its inception in the early 1950s when a representative of the Rural Electrification Administration in Washington, D.C. met in the Beaver County Farm Bureau facilities with some 35 individuals who were intent upon acquiring telephone service for themselves and their neighbors.
+Panhandle Telephone Cooperative, Inc. (PTCI) has come a long way since its inception in 1954 when a representative of the Rural Electrification Administration in Washington, D.C. met in the Beaver County Farm Bureau facilities with some 35 individuals who were intent on acquiring telephone service for themselves and their neighbors.
 Many obstacles had to be overcome, including getting a statute passed that would permit telephone cooperatives to operate in the State of Oklahoma.

 The original board of trustees consisted of Carlyle Brown, Carl Cline, W.A.Colvin, W.M.
 Deck, Royce Mires, Marion Peters, and Wesley Sanders.
 In 1956, PTCI acquired its first REA loan to improve service to 506 subscribers, including 266 new members.
 Two years later, PTCI cut over service to its first four exchanges: Adams, Balko/Bryans Corner, Floris, and Tyrone, with about 600 subscribers.

 Robert Jeffries was hired as Manager in 1960.
 In 1960 and 1961, PTCI acquired an additional 485 subscribers from four more exchanges: Hardesty, Eva, Griggs, and Felt-Wheeless.
 The Logan exchange followed in 1962, and in 1963, the Kenton exchange was added.

 Continued growth and expansion of facilities made it necessary to construct a headquarters building.
 This building was located at 603 S. Main Street, Guymon, Oklahoma, and continues to serve as PTCI’s headquarters.